eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 2. Vibration

-[//]: # (Bob's idea is to have something vibrate the baord -- a constant vibration preferred -- and then feed into the FFT and it converts that time domain into frequency.
+[//]: # (Future item.
+Bob's idea is to have something vibrate the board -- a constant vibration preferred -- and then feed into the FFT and it converts that time domain into frequency.
 Pure software project.
-No hardware.
-Future item.)
+No hardware.)

 The sensitivity of accelerometers... by gently tapping the board... we can observe tiny minute changes in acceleration...